thoughtworks/jetpets/README.md

 ## Deploying to an external server (ex: Raspberry PI)

+The game needs to be built locally first, and the server will just:

+- run the server code (`/src`)
+- serve static assets & files (`/builtAssets`)

-Just run `make deploy` to copy all the required files to the server over SSH.
+Just run `make deploy` to build & copy all the required files over SSH.
-Note: the game needs to be built locally first, since the server will just serve static files.
+The server will need to run `npm install --production` to get all the runtime dependencies.

 ## Attribution